 To submit a BioSample, enter content from left to right tabs.

-For BioSample metadata, please see the BioSample metadata.
+For BioSample information fields, please see the BioSample information fields.

 Enter sample attributes

 A text file is separated by tab and can be opened and editted in spreadsheet editor (e.g. Excel®).
 Attribute names are in a header line.
 Attributes with “*” are required.

 From second lines, enter one sample per line.

 The International Nucleotide Database Collaboration (INSDC) have developed a standardised missing/null value reporting language to be used where a value of an expected format for sample information reporting can not be provided.
 Submitters are strongly encouraged to always provide true values of expected formats.
 However, if missing/null value reporting is required submitters are asked to use a term with the finest granularity for their reported situation.
 If appropriate, use a term in the “lower level”, if not, use a term in the “top level”.